 be altered too much.
 Of course, my matrix board receiver didn't work properly.

-Bought from Tandy in Chatswood; like all their components, packaging
+Bought from Tandy in the Sydney suburb of Chatswood.
+Like all their

-was excessive.
-An abbreviated reprint of the Philips AN192 application
+components, packaging was excessive.
+An abbreviated reprint of the Philips

 This is my adaptation of the EA circuit.